tokox/sio-tool/README.md

 -   Setup a network proxy.
 Setup a mirror host.
 -   Colorful CLI.

-Currently only the submit, watch and parse functions are available for szkopul
+Race and pull functions aren't available for szkopul

 Pull requests are always welcome.